guyroutledge/atozcss/_drafts/2016-03-08-sass-colour-functions.md

 }
 {% endhighlight %}

-I personally prefer the first option because it keeps everything together.
+I personally prefer the first, one line option because it keeps everything together and reduces the need for additional global variables.